sirmacik/trustcrypto.github.io/pages/mydoc/faq.md

                           OnlyKey addresses b) by storing everything offline (cold storage).
 Essentially OnlyKey is secure by design so that you can only ever write or wipe passwords stored on the OnlyKey.
 If an attacker gains access to your computer there are no passwords stored there to steal.
 Even if your OnlyKey is plugged in and unlocked there is no way to download or copy information from the OnlyKey.<br><br>

-                          OnlyKey addresses a) by making two-factor authentication usable for users and compatible with the largest number of sites.
-If two-factor authentication is used then even if an attacker captures your password they still can't access your account without obtaining your one-time password.
-One time passwords used by Yubikey OTP are only valid once and Google Authenticator OTPs are only valid once and for a short period of time, usually 30 seconds. <br><br>
+                          OnlyKey addresses a) by making MFA usable for users and compatible with the largest number of sites.
+If a MFA method such as TOTP is used then even if an attacker captures your password they still can't access your account without obtaining your one-time password.
+One time passwords used by Yubikey OTP are only valid once and Google Authenticator TOTPs are only valid once and for a short period of time, usually 30 seconds. <br><br>

                           3) Your cloud based password manager was compromised.<br>